tudorioan1/dwm-tudor/README.md

 | <kbd>SUPER</kbd> + <kbd>Ctrl</kbd> + <kbd>Q</kbd> | Power menu |
 | <kbd>SUPER</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> | Screenshot (Flameshot) |
 ---
 !
-Known issues : If flameshot is not working, enter the configuration menu by right-clicking on the flameshot icon in the system tray (after opening it from rofi) and enable legacy X11 screenshot method.
+Known issues : If flameshot is not working, enter the configuration menu by right-clicking on the flameshot icon in the system tray (after opening it from rofi or terminal) and enable legacy X11 screenshot method.
 ## 🔧 Configuration

 dwm is configured by editing `config.h` and recompiling: